MEET KAREN

 Hi, I’m Karen!

-I’m a Licensed Clinical Social Worker in California and Arizona, a perinatal therapist, and a mother of two.
-I provide trauma-informed therapy for pregnancy anxiety, postpartum depression and anxiety, birth trauma, NICU trauma, fertility challenges, and perinatal grief.
-With advanced training in EMDR and trauma-focused treatment, I help parents and parents-to-be find relief, clarity, and support during some of the most vulnerable seasons of their lives.
+I am I am a Licensed Clinical Social Worker in California and Arizona, a perinatal therapist, and a mother of two.
+I specialize in trauma-informed therapy for postpartum depression and anxiety, birth trauma, NICU experiences, fertility challenges, and perinatal grief.
+I support parents and parents-to-be who are carrying experiences that did not go as planned and are still feeling the emotional impact long after the moment has passed.

-I also serve as a visiting instructor for The New Mom School, where I teach about perinatal mental health, PMADs, and coping strategies for new and expecting parents.
+In addition to my clinical work, I serve as an instructor for The New Mom School, where I teach about perinatal mental health, PMADs, and coping strategies for both new and second-time parents.

-My approach is evidence-based, compassionate, culturally informed, and deeply validating.
-My goal is to help you feel understood, supported, and equipped as you move through pregnancy, birth, postpartum, or parenting after trauma.
+My approach is evidence-based, culturally informed, and deeply validating.
+My goal is to help you feel understood, supported, and more like yourself again as you move through pregnancy, birth, postpartum, or parenting after trauma.

 How I work